 1. Schedule Automatic Backup

 This is the first thing I would do to use TimeShift effectively.
 Enable ‘Scheduled snapshots’ and check ‘Daily’ and ‘Boot’ options.
-TimeShift will now take one backup everyday and also one for every reboot.
-You can choose whatever the way you want.
+The tool should now take one backup every day and also one for every reboot.
+You can choose the way you want.

 2. Auto Cleanup Old Backup Snapshots